 Pay the Tenant Portion of the Rent

 Although Section 8 often pays a good part of a tenant’s rent, it usually doesn't pay all of it.
-The tenant is generally responsible for paying a percentage based on her income, usually 30 to 40 percent of what she earns.
+The tenant is generally responsible for paying a percentage based on their income, usually 30 to 40 percent of what they earn.
 The housing authority makes up the difference, making payment directly to the landlord, who enters into a contract with the authority.

-The tenant must pay her portion on time each month per the lease agreement.
-Failure to pay or to consistently pay late can jeopardize her status to continue to receive a Section 8 voucher.
+The tenant must pay their portion on time each month per the lease agreement.
+Failure to pay or to consistently pay late can jeopardize their status to continue to receive a Section 8 voucher.